-The Master's programme in International and Transnational Criminal law is a selective, specialised programme open to a limited number of motivated, ambitious students.
+The Master's programme in International Criminal Law - Joint Program is a selective, specialised programme open to a limited number of motivated, ambitious students.

 A selection procedure applies whereby students with the most competitive applications will be admitted to the programme.